StartAutomating/obs-powershell/CODE_OF_CONDUCT.md

 # Code of Conduct

-We have a simple subjective code of conduct:
+We have a simple and subjective code of conduct:

 1. Be Respectful
 2. Be Helpful